JoshDoody/joshdoody.github.io/_posts/2016-09-27-how-to-negotiate-a-lowball-job-offer.md

 This email tells them "You need to think bigger if you want me to come on board."
 The second paragraph is key as it does two things:

-1. **It let's the company know you're "disappointed" with the job offer.** This is a diplomatic way of saying, "This offer is no good.
-If you're trying to convince me to join the team, and this is a miss."
+1. **It let's the company know you're "disappointed" with the job offer.** This is a diplomatic way of saying, "This job offer is no good.
+If you're trying to convince me to join the team, this is a miss."
 2. **It tells how to right the ship.** "...I want to be sure this move is a step forward in my career."
 In other words, "This offer _isn't_ a big enough step forward for me."

-Translation: "This job offer hasn't convinced me to come on board.
+Translation: "This lowball job offer hasn't convinced me to come on board.
 Want to try again?"

-## Joe improved his job offer by 30% without counter offering
+## Joe improved his lowball job offer by 30% without counter offering

 Joe sent a very similar email in response to his lowball job offer.
 We didn't hear anything for a day or so, but then he got a call from the recruiter he had been working with...

-"Hi Joe, we agree that our offer was a little underwhelming.
+"Hi Joe, we agree that our job offer was a little underwhelming.
 So we went back to the drawing board and here's what we came up with..."

 The new offer was still heavy on equity, but they increased it by 30% by adding a little to the base salary and increasing the equity portion by more than 60%!
 The best part was that the new offer was strong enough to meet Joe's minimum acceptable salary _and_ it gave him an opportunity to counter offer and see just how high the company would go.